Alice (Tom Waits album): Background

-Alice was ranked #2 in Metacritic's Top 30 albums of 2002.
+The album contains most of the songs written for Alice, directed by Wilson at the Thalia Theatre in Hamburg in 1992.
+Alice is about Lewis Carroll's obsession with Alice Liddell, the inspiration for Alice's Adventures in Wonderland (1865) and Through the Looking-Glass (1871).
+The play has since been performed in various theatres around the world.
 The songs had been released as a bootleg in several different versions called The Alice Demos many years before its official release.
 The source is believed to be studio recordings taken when Waits' car was broken into in late 1992.